Run Multinode TensorFlow Application

 Download log files - Download all information about the Log, STDOUT and Stderr log files.

-Once the workload is completed, anyfile generated in /home/aac will be automatically uploaded to Plexus.
+When the script finishes, the workload completes automatically.
+Files generated in /home/aac are uploaded to Plexus.